plhsu19/anime-spotlight/README.md

-# Anime Spotlight UI
+# Anime Spotlight

 ## Overview

-"Anime Spotlight" is a web app for anime fans to explore, manage, and add to a curated anime series list.
-Developed with React.js and Next.js, it features detailed series info, editing capabilities, and new entry addition.
-Critical pages benefit from server-side rendering for better performance.
+"Anime Spotlight" is a responsive web application designed for anime fans to explore, manage, and contribute to a curated anime series list.
+Developed with React.js and Next.js, it offers detailed series information, editing capabilities, and new entry addition, enhanced by server-side rendering for better performance.
 It integrates with [anime-spotlight-api](https://github.com/plhsu19/anime-spotlight-api) for robust backend data handling.

 ## Features

+### Product

 - **Anime Listing**: Displays a list of anime with essential details like title, episode count, and user ratings.
 - **Detailed Insights**: Offers a dedicated page for each anime series, providing comprehensive information and visual media.
 - **Editing Mode**: Allows users to update anime information through a detailed form with robust field validation.
 - **New Anime Addition**: Users can contribute new anime series to the list, enriching the community's experience.
 - **Responsive Design**: Optimized for various screen sizes, ensuring a seamless experience across devices.
+- **Server-Side Rendering (SSR):** Enhances performance and SEO by pre-rendering pages on the server, ensuring faster load times and improved visibility on search engines.

+### Technical

+- **Reusable Components**: Leverages reusable components to streamline development and maintain consistency across the application.
-- **State Management**: Global state management for the application's UI using React Context and Reducer.
+- **State Management**: Employs React Context and Reducer for global state management, enhancing data consistency and component interaction for a cohesive UI.

 ## Pages